Spirituality of the Student

 At Good Shepherd School, spiritual development of the student is as essential as the student’s intellectual, emotional and physical development.
 The elements of our program develop and strengthen students’ faith and theological understanding.
 Our program weaves spirituality and faith throughout the day and in a variety of ways.

-Preschool and Elementary School:
+Elementary School:

 Catechesis of the Good Shepherd

-In Preschool and Kindergarten, the child learns about Christ and the Church through Sacred Scripture, song, prayer, the celebration of the liturgical seasons and feast days, and the nomenclature of the articles of the Mass.
+In Kindergarten, the child learns about Christ and the Church through Sacred Scripture, song, prayer, the celebration of the liturgical seasons and feast days, and the nomenclature of the articles of the Mass.
 Academic areas are represented here as well through activities such as working with a map of the Holy Land, handwriting Bible verses, and learning the liturgical seasons.

 In First, Second and Third Grades, the child is captured by the image of the True Vine: “I am the vine, you are the branches.
 Whoever remains in me, and I in him, will bear much fruit, because without me you can do nothing.”
 (John 15:5) This proclamation responds to the deep need of the child to better know his or her relationship with God, family, friends, and the community.
 Moral parables offer examples for comparing and contrasting their behavior with that of the Good Samaritan, Pharisee, or the Tax Collector.
 Children see the parts of the Mass—the Liturgy of the Word, the Preparation of the Gifts, the Eucharistic Prayer, and the Communion—as one unified prayer made of many smaller prayers.
 Children prepare for the celebration of First Reconciliation and First Holy Communion through a series of meditations focusing on their relationship with Jesus.